What is EDI?

 What companies use EDI?

-As companies streamline fulfillment processes like order purchasing and invoice sending, automate operations, and enhance their supply chain, using EDI for data interchange continues to be an important standard that is adopted by all industries including retail, eCommerce, grocery, pharmaceutical, healthcare, automotive, manufacturing, and more.
-For example, retailers and eCommerce companies like Amazon.com, Walmart and Target, place tremendous value on the importance of utilizing and mandating EDI.
+As companies streamline fulfillment processes like order purchasing and invoice sending, automate operations, and enhance their supply chain, using EDI compliance for data interchange continues to be an important standard that is adopted by all industries including retail, eCommerce, grocery, pharmaceutical, healthcare, automotive, manufacturing, and more.
+For example, retailers and eCommerce companies like Amazon.com, Walmart and Target, place tremendous value on the importance of utilizing and mandating EDI compliance.
 This can be attributed to the large demand of their complex supply chain systems.
-To give further context on how important EDI has become for companies in their everyday interactions and data interchanges, a 2020 statistic states that over 60 percent of companies in the U.S. have adopted this technology into their daily operations.
+To give further context on how important EDI compliance has become for companies in their everyday interactions and data interchanges, a 2020 statistic states that over 60 percent of companies in the U.S. have adopted this technology into their daily operations.
 This accounts for roughly 20 billion EDI transactions annually.
 As markets continue to evolve, ensuring data accuracy and workflow automation is crucial.
 Let DataTrans help you discover the right solution tailored to your needs and help you realize the benefits your company can experience with a multichannel EDI, eCommerce, data interchange solution.

 Most Common Communication Methods